idaholab/moose/framework/doc/content/syntax/Debug/index.md

   They are summarized on this [page about debugging numerical issues](application_usage/failed_solves.md optional=True) and in the [PETSc manual](https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/).

-- to debug [Mesh](syntax/Mesh/index.md) related issue, please see this [page](syntax/Mesh/index.md#troubleshooting) for in-MOOSE generation issues and this [page](syntax/Mesh/index.md#issues) if you suspect issues from an external mesh.
+- to debug a [Mesh](syntax/Mesh/index.md) related issue, please see [this page](syntax/Mesh/index.md#troubleshooting) for built-in MOOSE mesh generation issues and [this page](syntax/Mesh/index.md#issues) for possible issues from an external mesh.

 !alert note